SS Andrea Doria: Collision course

 To save time, the Stockholm set a homeward course south of the Nantucket Lightship and 20 mi north of the recommended eastbound course for ships leaving the United States, placing Stockholm directly in the path of inbound westward traffic, a violation of the 1953 North Atlantic Track Agreement to which the Swedish American Line was a signatory.
 Cruising under clear skies, Stockholms speed was approximately 18 kn in visibility Carstens-Johannsen estimated to be 6 nmi.

 The waters of the North Atlantic south of Nantucket Island are frequently the site of intermittent fog, as the cold Labrador Current encounters the Gulf Stream.
-As Stockholm and Andrea Doria were approaching each other head-on in the heavily used shipping corridor, the westbound Italian liner had been traveling in a heavy bank for hours.
+As Stockholm and Andrea Doria were approaching each other head-on in the heavily used shipping corridor, the westbound Italian liner had been traveling in a heavy fog bank for hours.
 The captain had reduced speed slightly from 23.0 to 21.8 kn, activated the ship's fog-warning whistle, and had closed the watertight doors, all customary precautions while sailing in such conditions.
 However, the eastbound Stockholm had yet to enter the bank's western edge, and was seemingly unaware either of it or Andrea Dorias movement within it.

 As the two ships approached each other in failing light at a combined speed of 40 kn, each was aware of the presence of another ship only through radar.
 Compounding this, they apparently misinterpreted each other's course, and made no initial radio communication.

 The original inquiry established that in the critical minutes before the collision, Andrea Doria gradually steered south, to her left, attempting a starboard-to-starboard passing, while Stockholm also turned about 20° southward, to its right, an action intended to widen the clearance of a port-to-port passing, but instead put the two vessels on a direct collision course.
 As a result of the extremely thick fog that enveloped Andrea Doria as the ships approached each other, the two were quite close by the time visual contact was established.
 By then, the crews realized that they were headed straight into one another; in spite of their last-minute evasion maneuvers they could not avoid ramming.

 In the last moments before impact, Stockholm turned hard to starboard (right) and was in the process of reversing her propellers, attempting to stop.
 Andrea Doria, remaining at her cruising speed of almost 22 kn engaged in a hard turn to port (left), her captain hoping to outrun the collision.
-Around 11:10 p.m., the two ships collided, Stockholm T-boning the starboard side of Andrea Doria.
+Around 11:10 p.m., the two ships collided, with Stockholm T-boning the starboard side of Andrea Doria.